Experience nature and outdoor activities in Ottawa

 Nature-loving and ecology-minded visitors are more than welcome, with several hiking trails suitable for beginners and the more adventurous.
 Bring hiking boots or snowshoes!

-Ottawa is waiting for you!
-Discover everything that the city and surrounding greenbelt have to offer nature lovers looking to experience Canada at its best.
-Visit Ottawa Tourism to begin planning your vacation of a lifetime today.
+Discover everything Ottawa and the surrounding greenbelt have to offer nature lovers looking to experience Canada at its best.
+Visit Ottawa Tourism to begin planning a memorable vacation.